maxaeon/philosophygame/README.md

 **© 2025 maxaeon**.
 You may play the game for free and reuse the code in this repository to create your own games, but please credit this project and do not claim the original characters as your own.
+Codex was used as an aid in translating this game from codeblocks.

 ---